cakephp/docs/en/models/associations-linking-models-together.rst

 hasMany
 -------

-Next step: defining a “User hasMany Comment” association.
+Next step: defining a "User hasMany Comment" association.
 A hasMany association will allow us to fetch a user's comments when we fetch a User record.